rudionrails/quarry.nvim/README.md

         { import = "plugins.extras" },
     },
     opts = {
-        ---
-        -- Define the features to be enabled (if supported) when the LSP attaches features = {
+        features = {
             "textDocument/documentHighlight",
             "textDocument/inlayHint",
             -- "textDocument/codeLens",
         },

-        ---
-        -- Define the keymaps to be set for the buffer when the LSP attaches.
-The syntax is similar to -- Lazy nvim.
         keys = {
             { "[d", vim.diagnostic.goto_prev },
             { "]d", vim.diagnostic.goto_next },